openxla/community/rfcs/20230510-common-benchmark-suite.md

 [OpenXLA Benchmarking Strategy](/rfcs/20230505-benchmarking-strategy.md).

-The common benchmark suite also intentionally only includes a few exported model formats that are widely used as compiler input and stable.
+The common benchmark suite also intentionally only includes a few exported model formats that are stable and widely used as compiler input.
 The initial set
 includes:

 *   StableHLO